 Ensign said that CAATE’s goal is to align the athletic training program with other professions like physical therapy and occupational therapy, which require a doctorate or master’s degree before certification.

-“Right now you could practice as a trainer with only a bachelor’s degree and still be board certified,” Elizabeth Sares, an athletic training graduate student, said. "(CAATE) is making the transition happen for that reason."
+“Right now you could practice as an athletic trainer with only a bachelor’s degree and still be board certified,” Elizabeth Sares, an athletic training graduate student, said. "(CAATE) is making the transition happen for that reason."

 The program plans on enrolling about 25 students per class at the master’s level, which is about the same as the current average undergraduate enrollment.